-- Incorporate comments from Provincial MEC; - 20

-- Review and inclusion of new/additional information; - Weakness through self-assessment; - Alignment of Sector plans and - Alignment of Provincial Programme and policies.
+- Incorporation of comments from various role player; - Incorporate comments from Provincial MEC; - Review and inclusion of new/additional information; - Weakness through self-assessment; - Alignment of Sector plans and - Alignment of Provincial Programme and policies.

 Strategic Objectives

 COGHSTA has identified Key Performance Area (KPA) whereby the strategic agenda can be implemented and monitored.
 Of critical nature for the municipality will be to link its strategic objective to the strategic agenda of national government.
 The table below provides the details whereby the strategic objective of the municipality can be linked to the five Key Performance Areas as stipulated by the Department of Local Government and Housing: